Covid 19 - Corona Virus

 It is free to visit the Oak House in West Bromwich - however unfortunately there is currently no disabled access to the first floor of the house itself although there is access to the upstairs of the visitor centre.

-The museum has a lively programme of activities to enjoy for all ages throughout the year as well as award winning schools sessions.
+The museum has a lively programme of activities to enjoy for all ages throughout the year as well creative learning sessions for schools and other educational groups.

 Oak House, Back parlour, where the Turtons often died